 No price games - male or female puppy cost is always the same.

-We offer full AKC registration is available for those who complete genetic and structural health tests.
+We offer full AKC registration on certain litters for those who complete genetic and OFA health tests.
 No extra cost for full registration.

 I will AKC register every pup with the WM Farms kennel prefix and your input for name.

 I will enter all puppies into the K9 data base.